 Introducing Critique Builder: where English compiles

-Critique Builder is that room: a full-screen workspace built around conversation, tuned to the same dark, quiet, editorial rhythm you already know—then sharpened for a single kind of work: start a coding run, watch it land, leave with receipts.
+Critique Builder is that room: a full-screen cloud execution surface built around conversation, tuned to the same dark, quiet, editorial rhythm you already know, then sharpened for one kind of work: start a serious coding run, watch it land, and leave with receipts.

 The joke that stopped being a joke